matrix-org/matrix-hookshot/docs/setup/webhooks.md

   allowJsTransformationFunctions: false
 ```

-The bridge listens for incoming webhooks on the host and port provided in the `webhook` configuration section.
-For example,
+The bridge listens for incoming webhooks requests on the host and port provided in the [`listeners` config](../setup.md#listeners-configuration).
-a internal hook URL (using the default port) would look like `http://0.0.0.0:9000/abcdef`.

 `urlPrefix` describes the public facing URL of your webhook handler.
 For instance, if your load balancer redirected
-webhook requests from `https://example.com/mywebhookspath` to the bridge, an example webhook URL would look like:
+webhook requests from `https://example.com/mywebhookspath` to the bridge an example webhook URL would look like:
 `https://example.com/mywebhookspath/abcdef`.

 ## Adding a webhook